cypnk/Bare/README.md

 	* If you're using any custom templates added to *index.php* or by using the [templates plugin](https://github.com/cypnk/Bare-Plugins/tree/master/templates), see if the post looks correctly without these changes.

 	* If you're using custom CSS classes by adding them to "default_classes" in *config.json* or by adding them to DEFAULT_CLASSES in *index.php*, try changing or removing these to see if it makes a difference.

-	* If you're using [Parsedown](https://github.com/erusev/parsedown) with or without [Parsedown Extra](https://github.com/erusev/parsedown-extra), make sure these files are in the same folder as *index.php*.
-If your post did look the way you want before adding these files, rename them to *Parsedown.bak* and *ParsedownExtra.bak* and see if that made a difference.
-If you downloaded these from the web or copied them via USB drive, the files may need execute permission for your webserver or PHP to be able to use them. **Note:** As of this writing, Parsedown has only been tested on older versions of PHP which Bare itself no longer supports.

 * **Problem: I see a message in errors.log in the CACHE folder**
 	* **Error retrieving posts from...**